Adebayo Adeleye

-Adebayo Adeleye (born 17 May 2000) is a Nigerian professional footballer who plays as a goalkeeper for Hapoel Jerusalem.
+Adebayo Adeleye (born 17 May 2000) is a Nigerian professional footballer who plays as a goalkeeper for Greek Super League club Volos and the Nigeria national team.

 Club career

+Adebayo Adeleye joined 2018 from the B-United Football Academy in the Alimosho Local Government Area of Lagos State, to Hapoel Katamon after failing to play in the Nigeria Premier League.

 In August 2019, Adeleye made his senior debut for Hapoel Jerusalem in a match against Hapoel Rishon LeZion.
 The following season, he helped his club to promotion to the Israeli Premier League with 19 clean sheets after they finished as runners-up in the Liga Leumit.
 Following promotion, he made his professional debut in August 2021, keeping a clean sheet in a 0–0 draw with Hapoel Nof HaGalil.

+On 2 July 2024 signed for the Cypriot First Division club Enosis Neon Paralimni.

 International career

-Adeleye was part of the Nigeria U17 in 2017.
+Adeleye was part of the Nigeria U17 in 2017 and 2018 of the Nigeria national under-20 football team.
 In June 2022, he received his first call-up to the senior squad.
+On 18 June 2023, he made his senior international debut in a 3–2 win over Sierra Leone.